ultraflynn/tradeprocessing/README.md

 ### Large Sets of Trades / Products
 The service is optimised for large sets of trade data rather than a large number of products.
 My working assumption being that trade volumes and likely much higher than the number of products.
-As such the product static data is held in-memory and an appropriate heap size would need to be selected to handle the volume.
+As such the product static data is held in-memory and an appropriate heap size would need to be selected to handle the size of the product static data.

-A stream based approach is adopted for trade processing to minimise the memory requirements whilst processing uploads trade data files.
+A stream based approach is adopted for trade processing to minimise the memory requirements whilst processing uploaded trade data files.
 I saw this as the major use case and optimised accordingly.

-Should the assumption that heap size could not be scaled to the product static data prove to be incorrect then the data structure used to store the product static could be modified to use a `WeakHashMap` to act as a LRU cache but this would cause the product static data to need to be reloaded on cache misses and would have a performance penalty.
-Before implementation full consideration would need to be given to how to handle this scenario.

 ### `product_id` using String
 There was no requirement specified whether the `product_id` was an int or a String.
 The sample data indicates an int but for speed of lookup